whosonfirst/go-whosonfirst-crawl/README.md

 # go-mapzen-whosonfirst-crawl

-Experimental Go tools and libraries for crawling a directory of Who's On First data
+Go tools and libraries for crawling a directory of Who's On First data

 ## Usage